Ayms/node-Tor/README.md

 A advertises the ORDBs of what they have when a file is uploaded too.

-Each time A has a new hash_name 'abcd' it sends a STORE message ['abcd',ID,IP,port,modulus] to the closest node from the hash_name.
+Each time an ORDB has a new hash_name 'abcd' it sends a STORE message ['abcd',ID,IP,port,modulus] to the closest node from the hash_name.

-Then the closest node sends the same STORE message to the closest node it knows from the hash_name.
+Then the closest node sends the same STORE message to the closest node it knows from the hash_name, and so on.

 Tor protocol cells have a size of 512 B, the payload for streams is 498 B.

 Tor protocol handshake is the same as the normal one except that the link certificate used in CERTS cells is the self-signed certificate of the DTLS connection.

-To authenticate the remote peer the certificate used for the DTLS connection is signed by the ID private key of the remote peer, A receives this certificate and the ID certificate, it checks that indeed the link certificate is correctly signed, therefore A is sure to talk to the peer with whom it has established the DTLS connection.
+To identify the remote peer the certificate used for the DTLS connection is signed by the ID private key of the remote peer, A receives this certificate and the ID certificate, it checks that indeed the link certificate is correctly signed (as well as the ID certificate), therefore A is sure to talk to the peer with whom it has established the DTLS connection.

 Chunk size : 1024 B (2x512 B, < payload of IP, UDP, DTLS, and SCTP protocols ~1150 B - unreliable mode)